yashu1wwww/Google-Movies-Auto-Ratings/README.md

 # Google-Movies-Auto-Ratings
 Google Movies Auto Ratings Using Selenium with python in localhost

+## If it confort to use in undetected_chromedriver script then fork it...

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld

 #Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as l.py.
 The script is used to automatically like a particular YouTube video with multiple accounts